 Nalo Hopkinson on the politics of dystopia, writing from the Global South, and the enduring importance of black mermaids.

-“We are not supposed to own imagination . . . so, damn it, I am making black mermaids.”
-In this podcast, the award-winning writer Nalo Hopkinson reads her story, “Waving at Trains,” featured in Boston Review's 2017 literary issue, Global Dystopias.
-She also talks to Avni Sejpal about the politics of dystopia, writing from the Global South, and the enduring importance of black mermaids.
+Editors' Note: “We are not supposed to own imagination . . . so, damn it, I am making black mermaids.”
+In this podcast, award-winning writer Nalo Hopkinson reads her story, “Waving at Trains,” featured in Boston Review's print issue, Global Dystopias.
+(Order your copy here.)
+She also talks to editor Avni Sejpal about the politics of dystopia, writing from the Global South, and the enduring importance of black mermaids.
 An edited transcript of their conversation is below.
-You can order a copy of Global Dystopias, edited by Junot Díaz, here.

 Avni Sejpal: I would like to start by asking you about speech and orality.
 To my ear, your story “Waving at Trains” lends itself very well to being read out loud.
 Perhaps it is because speech, particularly the inflections and rhythms of colloquial Caribbean English, is such an important element in this story, as it is in so much of your work.
 When you write, do you consciously attempt to capture the lived quality of language?
 Or to put it another way, how do you conceive of the relationship between the spoken and written word in your work?